-The British weather is unpredictable at best, but now the snow has melted and the sun is shining it’s the perfect time to assess your uniform requirements.
+The British weather is unpredictable at best, but now the sun is shining it’s the perfect time to assess your uniform requirements.
 It’s long been proven that a comfortable working environment makes for happier, more productive employees.

 During warmer weather a pragmatic approach ought to be taken by employers to ensure a comfortable working environment.
 The HSE has many articles that can help businesses minimise the risk to employees when working in warm conditions.

 In terms of workwear, for non-uniformed workers, a practical step for a workplace to take would be creating a dress code policy to reduce ambiguity as to what is acceptable and what is not.
 This will vary between industries but will ensure from an employers perspective that you continue to project the image you want to your customers, whilst keeping your employees comfortable and productive.